-Today, you have a fulfilling day of nature and some optional icy activities, so put on proper shoes and a good jacket, and you'll be off to the south coast.
+Today, you have a fulfilling day of nature and some optional icy activities, so put on proper shoes and a good jacket, and you'll be off to the South Coast.

-The first stop is the Seljalandsfoss waterfall, which flies off the black cliffs, surrounded by greenery.
+The first stop is the Seljalandsfoss waterfall, which flies off black cliffs, surrounded by greenery.
 Take a walk around the waterfall, and you will be rewarded with a viewpoint that is very rare: from behind the water curtain.

-30 km away is Skógarfoss, another wonderful waterfall that rushes down in a thick blanket of water.
+A short drive away is Skógarfoss, another wonderful waterfall that rushes down in a thick blanket of water.
 From the viewing platform at the top of the waterfall, you can see the whole area with a bird's eye view.

+Next up is Reynisfjara black sand beach.
 This black coastline is where the powerful Atlantic Ocean crashes upon the land.
 The cliffs framing the beach consist of uniquely shaped hexagonal basalt columns and present a surreal sight.
 Above the sea stands the great rock stacks Reynisdrangar, looking longingly over to the Dyrhólaey arch, where puffins keep their nests.

 Some people come to Iceland to see glaciers and snow.
 Other to see the great power of the earth on this land of fire.
 Now you can choose which side you'd like to know better.